-For intimidations 1-4 you should find out whether it is only you that has the issues.
-If this is so, then you might confront him with it, by organising a private conversation.
+For intimidation 1-4 you should find out whether it is only you that has the issues.
+If this is so, then you might confront him with it, by organizing a private conversation.
 Ensure that you have all the facts right and do not start by accusing him of anything.
-Rather create an atmosphere where the two of you can talk business like (certainly not emotional), so that any misunderstandings can be avoided.
-In this way you will give your boss a chance to explain himself clearly and you will give yourself the chance for a way out.
-At the same time you may have to accept that there is no future for the two of you and take the consequences.
+Rather create an atmosphere where the two of you can talk business-like (certainly not emotional) so that any misunderstandings can be avoided.
+In this way, you will give your boss a chance to explain himself clearly and you will give yourself the chance for a way out.
+At the same time, you may have to accept that there is no future for the two of you and take the consequences.

-If he does these practises on others as well it is better report him to his boss or the management.
-If your management does not tolerate this kind of behaviour the manager gets reprimanded and things should normalise or he is on his way out.
+If he does these practices on others as well it is better to report him to his boss or the management.
+If your management does not tolerate this kind of behavior the manager gets reprimanded and things should normalize or he is on his way out.
 If they do nothing about it for whatever reason, then you better be on the way out.
 Believe me; this is much better for your health and possibly for your career.

-You think of going to HR?
+Do you think of going to HR?
 Think again.
-Human Resources has no power or clout to make senior management stop, as without the laws, they’re not mandated to make policies, and without the mandate, they don’t know what to do.
+Human Resources has no power or clout to make senior management stop, as, without the laws, they’re not mandated to make policies, and without the mandate, they don’t know what to do.
 I have described in detail the issues with HR here.

-As to numbers 5-7, these can be taken as criminal offences and if well proven will lead to immediate dismissal of the offender.
+As to numbers 5-7, these can be taken as criminal offenses and if well-proven will lead to immediate dismissal of the offender.
 Again, in some cases, companies might protect themselves from the outside, in which case you better look for a suitable alternative.

 For all cases above, when the offender is the owner of the company, I think there will be every reason to leave there, although in situations 5-7 you will be able to file criminal charges as well.

 Avoiding a workplace bully might seem easier than avoiding a school bully, given that employees can quit their jobs.
 But workers get caught in a cycle of stress.